 According to a Docent Naturalist, monarchs tend to arrive at Natural Bridges in mid-October, have peak observation numbers in late-November and early-December, and migrate out of the area by mid to late-January.
 The Monarch Grove Trail located at Natural Bridges is open for self-guided monarch tours during park hours (8am to sunset.)
-Please remember to wear a mask and social distance as the Monarch Grove Trail walkway can be narrow and others may be enjoying the butterflies as well.
-Parking is $10 and a mask must be worn while paying fees at the park kiosk.
+Parking is $10.

 It’s also a good idea to pay attention to the weather.
 The minimum temperature a monarch needs to fly is 55 degrees.
 Temperatures below 55, mean you are more likely to see monarch clusters hanging like leaves off the eucalyptus trees, which can also be quite mesmerizing.

 While we celebrate the return of the monarchs, we also acknowledge their dwindling numbers due to loss of natural habitat and the use of pesticides and insecticides.
 One way to help preserve the monarch population is to become a butterfly gardener by planting nectar sources, such as marigolds, cosmos and asters- organically grown, of course.
 Planting milkweed is also crucial to monarch survival, as it is the only plant on which the female monarch will lay her eggs and the monarch larvae will eat.
 Milkweed contains toxins that help protect the monarch caterpillar from predators.